 Does Labradorite Scratch Easily?

-Labradorite is a soft gemstone so it can be scratched quite easily but it is not brittle.
+Labradorite is a soft gemstone and can be scratched quite easily, but it is not brittle.
 It is tough and durable compared to other soft gemstone countertops.
 It’s highly recommended to put a protective coating on it.

 Labradorite is a type of granite; thus, maintenance and care should be similar to how you care for granite countertops.

-No harsh cleaners: Labradorite is non-porous so it’s easier to clean its surface.
+No harsh cleaners: The stone is non-porous, giving it an easier-to-clean surface material.
 A simple mixture of water and dishwashing liquid will do the job.

 Mix a teaspoon of the dishwashing soap with four cups of water.
 Spray on the countertop surface and wipe with a clean microfiber cloth.

-Never use cleansers with a high acid level, vinegar, and lemon because they could dull the glossy finish of the labradorite.
+Never use cleansers with a high acid level, vinegar, and lemon because they could dull the glossy finish of the surface.

-Spread a ¼-inch thick paste over the stain and cover with saran wrap.
+Spread a ยผ-inch thick paste over the stain and cover with saran wrap.
 Let the mixture remain for 24 hours.
-After that, remove the plastic cover, and let it dry completely before wiping it away.
+After that, remove the plastic cover and let it dry completely before wiping it away.
 Repeat the process until the stain is gone.

-Protect from heat: Although labradorite is pretty durable, you still need to protect it from excessive heat which might crack the countertop.
+Protect from heat: Although the stone surface is pretty durable, you still need to protect it from excessive heat, which might crack the countertop.
 Instead of placing hot pans or dishes on the countertop, use trivets so the air can flow freely under the hot item.

 Wipe spills immediately: Like most granites, labradorite is sensitive to acid and excessive color.
-Immediately wipe spills, especially wine, vinegar, lemon, and other citrus juices, beets, and more.
+Immediately wipe spills, especially wine, vinegar, lemon, citrus juices, beets, and more.

 Reseal it: Even if your labradorite countertop has been sealed, you still need to reseal it after a few years to maintain its glossy finish.
-If your labradorite has a darker color, reseal it after every 5 years.
-If it’s lighter, after three years.
+If your surface has a darker color, reseal it after every 5 years if itโs lighter, after three years.

 Labradorite is an exotic and luxurious stone that has gained popularity because of its beauty.

-Unlike other types of granite, it costs a bit higher because its availability is limited in some areas.
+Unlike other types of granite, it costs a bit more because its availability is limited in some areas.
 But it is as durable as other popular countertop materials available in the market.